KiLLeRRaT/6oz/README.md

 ```

 #### JavaScript In Your Template
 You can run JavaScript right in your template.
-This is useful to conditionally and loop through data in your render logic.
+This is useful to conditionally render and/or loop through data in your render logic.

 For the example below we are using the following variable
 ```
 var templateData = {
 	"header": "My Example",
+	"showHeader": true,
 	"items": [
 		"Hi there",
 		"Hello mate",